demian-wolf/PolyglotAssistant/README.md

 PolyglotAssistant is an opensource toolkit, written in Python 3 Tkinter, for those who learn words of foreign languages.
 It consists of a vocabulary editor, a book reader, and a vocabulary trainer.

 ## The first release is coming soon!
 Currently the app is in Ukrainian only but I'm translating it to other languages.
 I'm also planning to release the first version soon.
-If you are interested, click on "Watch" button to get notification about the latest commits and releases!
+If you are interested, click on "Watch" button to get notifications about the latest commits and releases!

 ## Usage
 1) Download/clone this repository.